Zambian Defence Force: United Nations Peacekeeping Missions

 During 2017 Warrant Officer 2 Boyd Chibuye died whilst deployed in the Central African Republic.

 On 4 December 2017 a Zambian police member of the UN mission was reported injured in an attack by anti-Balaka fighters in Bria, northern CAR.
 One Mauritanian policeman was killed and two others injured in this attack.

 Staff Sergeant Derrick Sichilyango of the Zambian Contingent was killed in a road traffic accident in November 2018.

 Staff Sergeant Patrick Simasiku Wamunyima and Staff Sergeant Alex Mudenda Musanda, both serving with MINUSCA, died during 2019 and were honoured on the 2020 International Day of United Nations Peacekeepers with the posthumous award of the Dag Hammarskjöld Medal.

+WOI Godfrey Philimon Mwape died on 2 July 2020 whilst deployed on MINUSCA.

+WOII Matthews Kaumba died 29 April 2024 whilst deployed with the Zambian Contingent on MINUSCA.

+Stephen Muloke Sakachoma was killed, and another service member wounded, on 20 June 2025 in an ambush by unidentified armed elements in Am-Sissia, Vakanga prefecture, Central African Republic, while conducting a patrol to protect civilians.